puppetlabs/puppetdb/documentation/configure.markdown

 Optional.
 A comma-separated list of cryptographic ciphers to allow for incoming SSL connections.
 Valid names are listed in the [official JDK cryptographic providers documentation](http://docs.oracle.com/javase/7/docs/technotes/guides/security/SunProviders.html#SupportedCipherSuites); you'll need to use the all-caps cipher suite name.

-If not supplied, PuppetDB uses the complete, non-DHE set of ciphers.
+If not supplied, PuppetDB uses the default cipher suites for your local system on JDK versions older than 1.7.0u6.
+On newer JDK versions, PuppetDB will use only non-DHE cipher suites.

 `[repl]` Settings
 -----